Campbell leads Bowling Green against Davidson after 23-point game - WTOP News

 BOTTOM LINE: Bowling Green visits Davidson after Javontae Campbell scored 23 points in Bowling Green’s 83-60 victory against the Le Moyne Dolphins.

-Davidson finished 17-16 overall a season ago while going 11-6 at home.
-The Wildcats gave up 70.7 points per game while committing 14.9 fouls last season.
+Davidson finished 17-16 overall with an 11-6 record at home during the 2024-25 season.
+The Wildcats averaged 72.5 points per game while allowing opponents to score 70.7 last season.

-Bowling Green finished 14-18 overall a season ago while going 5-8 on the road.
-The Falcons averaged 11.2 assists per game on 25.5 made field goals last season.
+Bowling Green went 5-8 on the road and 14-18 overall a season ago.
+The Falcons averaged 73.5 points per game last season, 31.1 in the paint, 12.8 off of turnovers and 10.5 on fast breaks.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.